-This Pancake Recipe makes the most delicious soft and fluffy pancakes that are just waiting to be topped with syrup and devoured.
+This Fluffy Pancake Recipe makes the most delicious soft and tender pancakes that are just waiting to be topped with syrup and devoured.
 Using only kitchen staples they’re perfect for a weekend breakfast!

 Easy Fluffy Pancakes

 These are the fluffiest and softest pancakes you’ll ever taste.
-They’re one of my favorite breakfasts, they please everyone (who doesn’t like pancakes??) and are ready in about 20 minutes.
+They’re one of my favorite breakfasts of all time, they please everyone (who doesn’t like pancakes??) and are ready in about 20 minutes!

 This recipe require only pantry and fridge staples (no buttermilk needed here) so you’ll always have a delicious breakfast on hand.

-There are so many different options for toppings for pancakes.
-Maybe you prefer just maple syrup and butter or crispy bacon and banana?
+There are so many different options for toppings for pancakes!

 Fluffy Pancakes Recipe Ingredients